 - How to lower your break-even point

-“A break-even analysis calculates how much income you need to cover your expenses,” explains Rob Stephens (CPA), founder of CFO Perspective.
+“A break-even analysis calculates how much income you need to cover your expenses,” explains Rob Stephens (CPA), founder of CFO Perspective—a financial management education company.
 “Break-even analysis provides a reality check for any investment you make in your business.
 These investments might be a new product or location.”

 Retailers have to make many guesses when deciding whether to add a product line or open a location.
 But retailers rarely know how much new product they will sell or what sales will be at a new location.
 This is why it can be difficult to forecast sales and revenue.